kennethloeffler/anatta/README.md

 ### Refresh components button
 The refresh components button hot-swaps the plugin's currently loaded ComponentDesc module with the one in ReplicatedStorage.WorldSmith.

-## The EntityManager class
+##EntityManager
 EntityManager is the workhorse of the ECS - it provides many useful methods for getting and manipulating groups of entities and their components.
-[EntityManager.lua](https://github.com/kennethloeffler/WorldSmith/blob/master/WorldSmith/EntityManager.lua) contains a full API reference for this class
+[EntityManager.lua](https://github.com/kennethloeffler/WorldSmith/blob/master/WorldSmith/EntityManager.lua) contains a full API reference.